Erismar17/Codelab/README.md

 In this case we learn how to adjust the User Experience, in the page explains what is the material theme, and the text and surfaces, in the @Compose we add a text, surface and primary color.
 Also I learn how to use the modifier padding (in this case is 24.dp)

 ## How reuse composable elements
+If you have more components more nesting you´ll have.
+A composability element called "MyApp" must be created where it contains a greeting.